 The New Age of Fitness

+Fitness is something our ancestors never had to think about, it was just a natural way of life.
 Our physical bodies were made for movement.
 Movement is a necessary way of life for healthy bodily function.
-Properly performed exercise can stimulate metabolic functions within the body that powerfully promote anti-aging characteristics.
+Properly performed fitness exercises can stimulate metabolic functions within the body that powerfully promote anti-aging characteristics.

 Our ancient ancestors had very strong and fit bodies.
 Survival depended upon both good endurance and the ability to perform feats of incredible strength and speed for short periods of time.
 They constantly moved as nomads and tribesman and they had to endure short periods of very high intensity activity in order to hunt, battle, and run for their lives.